richpauloo/beautiful-jekyll/research.md

 * Can non-Fickian contaminant transport effects produced by 3D heterogeneity be represented in 2D, and if so, what information is lost?

 The developed methods will allow hypothesis testing into currently unresearched phenomena in groundwater resources modeling and management:

-* What effect will Managed Aquifer Recharge have on regional groundwater quality?
+* What impact will Managed Aquifer Recharge have on regional groundwater quality?
-* Can groundwater salinization be mitigated, and if so under what timescales, at what cost, and by which specific practices?

 ![A statistical model of geologic heterogeneity](img/upscale.png)